Drum Road, Birtley, Nr Chester-le Street, County Durham.

 Heading south along the A167, away from Newcastle keeping west of the A1, is the district of Birtley, a parish located just north of Chester Le Street in County Durham.
 It is in this vicinity that you will find the NGRC venue of Pelaw Grange Greyhound Stadium, situated just off Drum Road.

 The Mckenna family have also introduced attractive events such as the Newcastle Rose Bowl and the Whitfield Oaks, along with many others.
-Today with the stadium looking very smart indeed, I would expect Pelaw to be in healthy situation with a bright future ahead, still offering six dog races over distances of 245, 435, 590, 790 and 955 metres.
+Today the stadium is still looking very smart and well maintained as usual, and continues to offer GBGB six dog races over distances of 245, 435, 590, 790 and 955 metres.

 Recent Comments